 And having all the information in the world at our fingertips has made us even hungrier to find out all we can before we make a purchase.

-But there’s a downside to this – analysis paralysis – the state of over-thinking about a decision to the point that a choice never gets made.
-It’s an easy trap to fall into and a dangerous one when it comes to life insurance as the longer you leave it, the older you’re going to get and the more likely you’ll suffer a health issue.
+But there’s a downside to this – analysis paralysis – the state of over-thinking about a decision to the point you never make a choice.
+It’s an easy trap to fall into and a dangerous one when it comes to life insurance as the longer you leave it, the older you’re going to be and the more likely you’ll suffer a health issue.
 Older age plus bad health = mucho expensive premiums.

-So today, to save you from spending hours on the interweb trying to compare insurers, in this article I’ll do it for you in a quick table and bullet form no less.
+So today, to save you from spending hours on the interweb trying to compare insurers, I’ll do it for you in a quick table and bullet form no less.

 What’s whole of life anyway?

-Royal London will give you the first month free but with Zurich you can get up to six weeks free if you structure your policy in a certain way.
+Royal London and Aviva will give you the first month free but with Zurich you can get up to six weeks free if you structure your policy in a certain way.

 Royal London and Zurich will pay €10,000 up front once a claim has been accepted.

-This is know as guaranteed insurability and is available at all of the insurers except Aviva and Friends First.
+This is know as guaranteed insurability and is available at all of the insurers except Aviva.

 Zurich Life allow you to convert €150,000 of your cover into monthly payments if you become permanently disabled.

 Zurich, Royal London and Irish Life.
-You can also use this policies to pay an inheritance tax liability.
+You can also use these policies to pay an inheritance tax liability.

-*Assuming you’re within the maximum age limits outlines in 9 above
+*Assuming you’re within the maximum age limits outlined in 9 above